2012–13 Dundee F.C. season

 The 2012–13 season was Dundee's first season back in the Scottish Premier League.
 Dundee also competed in the League Cup and the Scottish Cup.
 Dundee were due to compete in their eighth consecutive season in the Scottish First Division, having been relegated from the Scottish Premier League in 2005.
 On 16 July 2012, Dundee were invited to join to the SPL to fill the vacancy left by Rangers.
 Their membership was officially confirmed on 3 August, only one day before the season started.

 Summary

 Season

 Dundee finished twelfth in the Scottish Premier League, and were relegated to the Scottish First Division.
 They reached the second round of the League Cup and the Quarter-final of the Scottish Cup.

 Management

 Dundee began the season under the management of Barry Smith.
 On 20 February 2013, Smith left the club following a twelve-game winless streak and with the side sitting bottom of the Scottish Premier League.
 Smith's assistant Ray Farningham took over training.
 On 23 February, John Brown was appointed as interim manager until the end of the season, with the appointment being made permanent on a two-year deal in April.

 Results and fixtures

-Pre season
+Preseason

 A match between Dundee and Bristol City scheduled for 30 July, was cancelled due to the late scheduling of the League Cup causing a clash.